vindarel/lisp-journey/content/pythonVSlisp.md

 - I think the CL world missed the web bandwagon for some time ([common-lisp.net](http://common-lisp.net/) was horrible for some years), but that's being fixed.
 - an enormous code-base existed before GitHub.
-- we missed visually nice, practical content on the web, even though there are many books (that's fixed or at least better)
+- we missed visually nice, practical content on the web, even though there are many books.
+It's a bit better now.
 - CL missed a package manager for some time behind other languages, that's now fixed.
 - I reckon CL is still quite hard for the web, it doesn't have a killer web framework (though maybe [Weblocks](http://40ants.com/weblocks/quickstart.html) soon©, an isomorphic web framework), hence no hype.
 - CL seems to be used for big, non-trivial projects, hence it gets no easy hype.
-- CL has no entity doing marketing.
+- CL has no entity doing marketing today.
 We saw the Common Lisp foundation pairing with sponsors recently.
+It *did* receive a lot of financial and institutional support from the MIT, the NASA, Xerox, Carnegie Mellon University (CMUCL), Lisp vendors (Symbolics, Lucid, Franz…),…
 - CL worked well with Emacs, Vim, CCL's built-in editor on macOs, LispWorks' editor (which has a free version), but this doesn't satisfy the masses.
 We now have more options, including Atom (very good support) and Eclipse (basic support).
-- other reasons: it may be hard (or harder than the concurrence), to grasp and getting started with, lisp isn't for everyone, it gets a lot of FUD, and has a so-called Lisp curse!
+- other reasons: it may be hard (or harder than the concurrence) to grasp and getting started with, Lisp isn't for everyone, it gets a lot of FUD, and has a so-called Lisp curse!

 but that's all debatable, I wouldn't focus much on this.
 [Times are